Connor Wong Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.93 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.90).

-- In his last outing on Thursday against the Detroit Tigers, the right-hander tossed 8 2/3 innings, giving up two earned runs while surrendering four hits.
+- In his last appearance on Saturday, the right-hander went six innings against the Houston Astros, allowing five earned runs while surrendering seven hits.

-- The 28-year-old has amassed an ERA of 2.80, with 5.7 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.